Is the relationship between intention and attention circular?

 The old verities, “Intention drives attention,” and, “Power flows where attention goes,” speak volumes about the power of intention as it relates to attention.

-Attention –mind engaged in support to satisfy intention’s need to manifest through
+Attention – the faculty of mind engaged in support to satisfy intention’s need to manifest through action.

 A need identifies a lack of something I value.
 Fulfilling a need restores my sense of wholeness to the value of my identity… at least temporarily.
 My intentions hold the fear that drives my needs.
 My attention holds the survival motivation for resolution and fulfillment for my needs.

 Who I am equates to the value of my needs and their fulfillment.

 Because I don’t understand myself fully, I incorrectly assign my attention to satisfy a need of which I am unaware – causing me to experience unforeseen consequences that I defend: “I didn’t create that!” and “I didn’t intend for that to happen!” …usually followed by blame.

 I have four kinds of intentions that need to be satisfied for me to exist.
 Each assigns attention to serve the need of intention.

 - Mind – thought – attention to reason and justice.

 - Body – physical – attention to form and function.

 - Emotions – feelings – attention to sentience.